 - Patient Group Directions (PGDs) had been adopted by the practice to allow nurses to administer medicines in line with national legislation.
 PGDs are written instructions for the supply or administration of medicines to groups of patients.
 We saw the latest copies of PGDs and evidence that the practice nurses had received appropriate training to administer vaccines.
-There was no legal authorisation in place for the health care assistant to administer vaccinations. - The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
+The practice also had a system for production of Patient Specific Directions to enable the healthcare assistants to administer vaccinations; however one of the Health Care Assistants informed us that these had not been used during the last flu campaign. - The practice carried out regular medicines audits, with the support of the local CCG pharmacy teams, to ensure prescribing was in line with best practice guidelines for safe prescribing.
 Blank prescription stationery was securely stored and there were systems in place to monitor their use. - There were systems in place for repeat prescribing so that patients were reviewed appropriately to ensure their medications remained relevant to their health needs.
 The practice used an electronic prescribing system and all prescriptions were reviewed and signed by a GP before they were given to the patient and there were systems in place to monitor their use.
-Any prescriptions that were not collected were reviewed by the GPs for further action. - Staff had access to personal protective equipment including disposable gloves, aprons and coverings.
-There was a policy for needle stick injuries and staff knew the procedure to follow in the event of an injury. - We reviewed two personnel files and found recruitment checks had been undertaken prior to employment.
+Any prescriptions that were not collected were reviewed by the GPs for further action.
+Medicine safety alerts were sent to all relevant staff and necessary actions were taken in accordance with the alerts such as individual reviews of patients who may have been prescribed a particular medicine. - Staff had access to personal protective equipment including disposable gloves, aprons and coverings.
+There was a policy for needle stick injuries and staff knew the procedure to follow in the event of an injury. - We reviewed two personnel files and found appropriate recruitment checks had been undertaken prior to employment.
 For example, proof of identification, references, qualifications and registration with the appropriate professional body.